 I'm further not convinced that he's aware that the Chicago Climate Exchange stopped trading carbon credits almost 10 years ago.

-I strongly suspect that he has no idea what he's talking about, but he has a lot of climate denial catchphrases that he can repeat, but they ultimately mean nothing.
+I strongly suspect that he has no idea what he's talking about, but he has a lot of climate denial catchphrases that he could repeat, but they ultimately mean nothing.

-Larger picture, like I said, Alex's first response to the fires in Australia is not concern for the people affected, not a call for help.
+Larger picture, like I said, Alex's first response to the fires in Australia is not concern for the people affected, not a call for help, not feelings of condolences.

 It's to launch into how the media is saying that this is climate change related, which is just a plan to get Al Gore rich.

-So there you can see sort of the theme of his main argument at the beginning of the show.
+So there you can see the theme of his main argument at the beginning of the show.

 It's just normal.

-People doing controlled burns to make sure plentiful harvest comes.
+People doing controlled burns to make sure a plentiful harvest shop.

 But unfortunately, he decided to read that Wall Street Journal article without pre-screening, and he accidentally contradicted his entire narrative by pointing out that the fire is two months early this year.

-He just feels like this is the result of farmers burning their fields to improve the soil for he's basing that on literally nothing.
+He just feels like this is the result of farmers burning their fields to improve the soil for the next season, but he's basing that on literally nothing.

 It's just his opinion, which is not shared by any source I can find that discusses the fire.

-Add to that the fact that he seems completely unaware that these fires are out of season from normal fire patterns, and you have every reason to think that this is just a dude talking He's just talking shit.
+Add to that the fact that he seems completely unaware that these fires are out of season from normal fire patterns, and you have every reason to think that this is just a dude talking shit.

-But if he could have lobbied environmentalists before to tell us we were all guilty and bad and convinced us to not have any plants, well, he could have dominated.
+But if he could have lobbied environmentalists before to tell us we were all guilty and bad and convinced us to not have any plants, well, he could have dominated us.

-It's just like China has many more times coal-powered plants than we have.
+Just like China has many more times coal power plants than we have.

 So for a long time, I've heard Alex say that all coal in the United States is clean coal, which obviously isn't true, but I've just kind of assumed he was just lying.